mohanabandlamudi/cropiq/README.md

-# CROPIQ an AI-Powered Crop Assistant System for India: District and Month-Specific Insights for Optimized Agricultural Practices
+# CROPIQ, an AI-Powered Crop Assistant System for India: District and Month-Specific Insights for Optimized Agricultural Practices

 ## Overview